vp817/CppBinaryStream/README.md

 2. Run `cmake .`
 3. Run `cmake --build .`

-The library will be built as a static library(which can be changed if wanted by modifing the cmake file).
+The library will be built as a static library which can be changed to shared if the flag `BINARY_STREAM_SHARED` was specified.

 ## Building the Tests

-The library comes with a set of tests to ensure its correctness.
-To build the tests using CMake, you can pass the `-DBINARY_STREAM_COMPILE_TESTS=ON` flag.
+To build the tests using CMake, you can pass the `BINARY_STREAM_COMPILE_TESTS` flag.

 ## Contributing